BDC Hamburger Icon

 Querying missing patches

-Before you install patches, you need to know which patches you need across your systems.
+Before installing patches, you must determine which patches are needed across your systems.
 The PSWindowsUpdate module provides a command called Get-WindowsUpdate that you can use to discover any missing patches.
 The Get-WindowsUpdate command supports querying the local computer or remote computers.

-When you run this command, it returns a list of all of the missing updates on whatever computer you target.
-See an example of this list below.
+When you run this command, it returns a list of all the missing updates on whatever computer you target.
+Here’s an example:

 PSWindowsUpdate missing info